 - How often it is used

-- Avoid using with other substances including alcohol and prescription medication.
+Avoid using with other substances: This includes using with alcohol and prescription medication.
 Nitrous oxide and stimulants such as MDMA or cocaine could put extra pressure on your heart.
 Nitrous Oxide can also make the effects of other drugs more intense and it is harder to predict and manage the effects.

 Don’t be afraid to get medical help on 999/112 if someone becomes unwell.
 If someone has chest pain directly after use or the days after use they should discuss with a medical professional.

 It is always safer not to use at all.